SunriseLayer/sunrise-node/README.md

 Golang implementation of Sunrise's data availability node types (`light` | `full` | `bridge`).

-The sunrise-node types described above comprise the sunrise data availability (DA) network.
+The sunrise-da types described above comprise the sunrise data availability (DA) network.

 The DA network wraps the sunrise-core consensus network by listening for blocks from the consensus network and making them digestible for data availability sampling (DAS).